ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 0.2.6 (2019-09-24)
 * (sbormann) Processing the plain text of values is now done after rounding a number value.
 * (sbormann) Removed Icon_on for Button.
-* (sbormann) Modified main.js for controler 2.0 compatibility.
+* (sbormann) Modified main.js for controller 2.0 compatibility.

 ### 0.2.5 (2019-09-22)
 * (sbormann) Adjusted handling of pressure menu for iOS 13.
-* (sbormann) Added Buffer for rendering a view while pressureMenue is beeing created.
+* (sbormann) Added Buffer for rendering a view while pressureMenue is being created.
 * (sbormann) Added POWER and VOLTAGE to battery.

 ### 0.2.4 (2019-09-15)
-* (sbormann) Further enhancement of control-mode handling for homematic-thermostat.
+* (sbormann) Further enhancement of control-mode handling for Homematic-thermostat.
 * (sbormann) Minor bugfixes.

 ### 0.2.3 (2019-09-15)
-* (sbormann) Further enhancement of control-mode handling for homematic-thermostat.
+* (sbormann) Further enhancement of control-mode handling for Homematic-thermostat.
 * (sbormann) Added handling of alternative states-property-syntax.

 ### 0.2.2 (2019-09-14)
-* (sbormann) Enhanced handling of control-mode for homematic-thermostat for more compatibility.
+* (sbormann) Enhanced handling of control-mode for Homematic-thermostat for more compatibility.
 * (sbormann) Reduced rate of sending when moving slider for blinds and thermostats.

 ### 0.2.1 (2019-09-07)